scMarth/mp3gainBatchNormalizer/README.md

 Usage:

+Drag and dropping files (normalize_to_95db.bat)

 1.)
-Copy "normalize_to_95db.bat" and "mp3gain.exe" into the desired folder

-2.)
 Drag and drop the mp3 files that you want to adjust onto "normalize_to_95db.bat"

+Drag and dropping folders (normalize_DIR_to_95db.bat)

+1.)
+Drag and drop a folder onto "normalize_DIR_to_95db.bat"

+Note:
+-non-mp3 files will simply be skipped -normalize_DIR_to_95db.bat will also process .mp3 files in subdirectories